iBuyers – Is Selling Your House To Them A Good Idea?

 The Bledsoe Family Home Selling Experience

-We were recently contacted by the Bledsoe family, who were looking to sell their longtime home in Arlington.
 Mr. Bledsoe had just retired, and he and his wife planned to relocate so that Mrs. Bledsoe would no longer have such a long commute to her job.

 As Mr. Bledsoe explained, they had initially reached out to a couple of different I-Buyers who had made offers on their home, sight unseen, but something didn’t seem quite right.
-Both offers came with big option periods and guarantees, which concerned Mr. Bledsoe.

 “I was leery of the extended option periods on both offers and also had some concerns about the companies” practices, considering neither of the prospective buyers even came to see our house,” he said.

 “As it turned out, they weren’t anywhere near the state of Texas,” added Mr. Bledsoe.
-“That’s when we decided to check with a local company, Cash House Buyers USA and scheduled an in-home meeting to receive an offer in person.”
+“That’s when we decided to check with a local company, Cash House Buyers USA, and scheduled an in-home meeting to receive an offer in person.”

-In Bledsoe’s case, their dissatisfactory experience led them to turn to us.
 Fortunately for them, they did some research and determined the unethical nature of the negotiation tactics of the I-Buyers.
 They also read consumer reviews, which revealed that both companies were closing very few of the deals in which they contracted.

-We were their third choice but, most significantly, the only local buyer.
-This would work to their advantage in that we had an excellent track record when it comes to closing, among other things (Cash House Buyers USA closes on everything we contract subject to clear title).
+This would work to their advantage in that we had an excellent track record when it comes to closing, among other things, we close on everything we contract subject to clear title.

 As Bledsoe’s cautionary tale indicates, slick marketing and flashy promises don’t always lead to a happy outcome.
 Indeed, the internet sometimes gives us the impression that “national” companies are somehow better than local operations.
-However, when it comes to buying and selling homes, having someone on-site, in person, and who you can trust is an invaluable fail-safe.

 Just like the Bledsoes, we often get calls from people who thought they had a better offer but ended up getting put in a corner by a home buyer; their situation led them to believe that they had almost no choice but to close under the iBuyers’ last-minute re-negotiated terms.
-Luckily, they decided to pull back, do some research, and take another look to find Cash House Buyers USA.

 Although I-Buyers do little to convey a sense of integrity in a business fraught with fly-by-night operators, it’s very satisfying for us to work with members of the local community to get their homes sold.

-Cash House Buyers USA would just as soon get out of the business than compromise our values as honest and well-intended professionals who have built a sterling reputation over the last 15 years.
+Myself and my team would just as soon get out of the business than compromise our values as honest and well-intended professionals who have built a sterling reputation over the last 15 years.
 We have a process that works & our customers love!

-But don’t take our word for it; visit our testimonial page and read out satisfied customers’ reviews.
-If we can help you sell your home, please don’t hesitate to reach out to us.
+But don’t take our word for it; visit our testimonial page and read our satisfied customers’ reviews.

 We think, just like the Bledsoes, you’ll be glad you did.